rsimba/docker/README.md

 - ngrep
 - nload
 - telnet
-- tracepath
 - ftp
 - tftp
-- sftp
 - tshark

 ## Python Network Automation Libraries

-This Dockerfile builds an image that includes a collection of Python Network Libraries for Network Programmability and Automation.
+This Dockerfile builds a container image based on Ubuntu that includes a collection of Python Network Libraries for Network Programmability and Automation.

 ### Included Tools:
 - netmiko